McMadRedDad/WaterAnalyzer/protocol.md

 4. calc_preview     - request the server to calculate an image preview from cached GeoTiffs
 5. calc_index       - create a spectral index and cache it
 6. set_satellite    - save what satellite is used in the client's session
+7. end_session      - free resources occupied by the client.
+Indicates the end of the client's session

 ## Message structure